 What to expect at Youth Court

 Sometimes, a Family Group Conference is held before the child or young person comes to Court to decide whether the matter can be dealt with by Alternative Action, or whether a charge needs to be laid in the Youth Court.
-These are run by The Ministry for Vulnerable Children, Oranga Tamariki and include input from Police, the victim, the child or young person and their family/whānau.
+These are run by Oranga Tamariki - Ministry for Children and include input from Police, the victim, the child or young person and their family/whānau.

 If the Family Group Conference decides that a charge should be laid in Court, the child or young person will be given a time and date to appear in Court for the first time.

 Sometimes, a child or young person can be charged directly in Court if they have been arrested.

 At the Youth Court